Balance Exercises for People with Parkinson’s Disease

 9) Alternate stepping

 Stand close to a stable support.
-Place one foot on a step and so place it back on the ground.
+Place one foot on a step, then place it back on the ground.

 Repeat with the opposite leg.